Ostrya carpinifolia

 Ostrya carpinifolia, the European hop-hornbeam, is a tree in the family Betulaceae.
 It is the only species of the genus Ostrya that is native to Europe.

 The specific epithet carpinifolia means "hornbeam-leaved", from carpinus, the Latin word for "hornbeam".

 Common name

-The name hophornbeam is derived from the ancient Greek name of a hard wood tree.
+The name hophornbeam is derived from hops, in reference to the shape of the tree's fruit, and the related hornbeam tree.

 Description

 Ostrya carpinifolia is a broadleaf deciduous tree, that can reach up to 21 m.
 It has a conical or irregular crown and a scaly, rough bark, and alternate and double-toothed birch-like leaves 3–10 cm long.
 The leaves are many-veined with 11-15 pairs and have a slightly hairy or smooth underside.

 The flowers are produced in spring, with male catkins 5–10 cm long and female catkins 2–5 cm long.
 The fruit form in pendulous clusters 3–8 cm long with 6–20 seeds; each seed is a small nut 2–4 mm long, fully enclosed in a bladder-like involucre.